-Mr. Hanri Lopes, Minister of Education for the People's Republic of the Congo, last Saturday (5 June) autographed copies of his newest book at a shop in Brazzaville.
+Background: Mr. Hanri Lopes, Minister of Education for the People's Republic of the Congo, last Saturday (5 June) autographed copies of his newest book at a shop in Brazzaville.

 Mr. Lopes has written numerous books and poems and is recognised among the foremost African authors.
 His latest work, "Tribaliques" is composed of eight short stories relating to the problems of Africa today.

 SYNOPSIS: Brazzaville's keenest readers were in a bookshop on the Avenue Foch last week.
 The occasion was Minister of Education and Culture Mr. Henri Lopes signing his new book "Tribaliques"........a collection of eight short stories based on the problems of Africa today.
 Many readers took the opportunity to chat with Mr. Lopes, who is recognised among the foremost African authors.